 Frequently Asked Questions

-What Is The Point Of A Bathroom Exhaust Fan?
+What Is The Purpose Of A Bathroom Exhaust Fan?

-The point of a bathroom exhaust fan is to exhaust the moisture and smells to the exterior.
+The point of a bathroom vent fan is to exhaust the moisture and smells to the exterior.

 Installing a bathroom exhaust fan is cheap insurance to prevent moisture damage.

-Most bathroom fans only cost in the $50 to $200 range though the labor and wiring will be extra.
+Most extractor fans only cost in the $50 to $200 range though labor and wiring will be extra.

-The best bathroom fans have variable speed motors, humidity sensors, lights, and even heaters.
+The best bath fans have variable speed motors, humidity sensors, lights, and even heaters.

-A bath fan with a DC multi-speed motor can change it’s speed based on the amount of ‘static pressure’ in the duct so that it can always reach the desired CFM.
+A bathroom vent fan with a DC multi-speed motor can change it’s speed based on the amount of ‘static pressure’ in the duct so that it can always reach the desired CFM.

-And since it doesn’t always have to be at one speed, they are more efficient and quieter than older bathroom exhaust fans.
+And since it doesn’t always have to be at one speed, they are more efficient and quieter than older bath fans.

 Most local building codes require the bathroom fan to vent outdoors.
 Some local municipalities may allow a ventless or recirculating fans under certain conditions.
 We always recommend venting outdoors (and not into the attic).